Revision 24-4; Effective Sept. 1, 2024

 6410 Program Overview

-The 74th Texas Legislature implemented the State of Texas Access Reform Plus (STAR+PLUS) program to create a cost-neutral managed care system that would combine acute care as well as Long-term Services and Supports.
+The 74th Texas Legislature implemented the State of Texas Access Reform Plus (STAR+PLUS) program to create a cost-neutral managed care system that would combine acute care as well as long-term services and supports (LTSS).
 The STAR+PLUS program does not change Medicaid eligibility or services.
 It changes the way Medicaid services are delivered.

-The STAR+PLUS program combines acute care and Long-term Services and Supports, such as assisting in an individual's home with daily activities, home modifications, respite (short-term supervision) and personal assistance.
+The STAR+PLUS program combines acute care and LTSS, such as helping in a person's home with daily activities, home modifications, short-term supervision respite and personal assistance.
 These services are delivered through providers contracted with managed care organizations (MCOs).
 STAR+PLUS provides a continuum of care with a wide range of options and increased flexibility to meet individual needs.
-The program has increased the number and types of providers available to Medicaid individuals.
+The program has increased the number and types of providers available to Medicaid people.

 Service coordination, available to all members, is the main feature of STAR+PLUS.
 It is a specialized case management service for program members who need or request it.
-Service coordination means that plan members, family members and providers can work together to help members get acute care, Long-term Services and Supports, Medicare services for dual eligible individuals and other community support services.
+Service coordination means that plan members, family members and providers can work together to help members get acute care, LTSS, Medicare services for dual eligible people and other community support services.

 Elements of the STAR+PLUS system that are different from traditional service delivery include:

-• 1115 Waiver – Authority granted to the state of Texas to allow delivery of Medicaid State Plan acute, Long-term Services and Supports (Primary Home Care and Day Activity and Health Services) and delivery of Long-term Services and Supports that assists individuals to live in the community in lieu of a nursing facility through a managed care delivery system.
+• 1115 Waiver – Authority granted to the state of Texas to allow delivery of Medicaid State Plan acute, LTSS such as Primary Home Care and Day Activity and Health Services, and delivery of LTSS that help people live in the community in lieu of a nursing facility through a managed care delivery system.

-• Enrollment broker – A contracted entity that assists individuals in selecting and enrolling with an MCO.
-If requested by the individual, the enrollment broker also may assist in choosing a primary care provider (PCP).
+• Enrollment broker – A contracted entity that helps people select and enroll with an MCO.
+If requested by the person, the enrollment broker may also help choosing a primary care provider (PCP).
 Members of STAR+PLUS may request an MCO change at any time by contacting the enrollment broker.
-The change will be effective the first day of the subsequent month if the request is made before the state cutoff date or the first of the following month if the request is made after cutoff.
+The change is effective the first day of the next month if the request is made before the state cutoff date or the first of the following month if the request is made after cutoff.

-• MCO – An insurer licensed by the Texas Department of Insurance as a managed care organization in accordance with Chapter 843 of the Texas Insurance Code.
-MCOs provide Medicaid benefits for individuals who are required to enroll in STAR+PLUS.
+MCO – An insurer licensed by the Texas Department of Insurance as a managed care organization per Chapter 843 of the Texas Insurance Code.
+MCOs provide Medicaid benefits for people who are required to enroll in STAR+PLUS.

-• Member – An individual who is enrolled in and receiving services through a STAR+PLUS MCO.
+Member – A person who is enrolled in and receiving services through a STAR+PLUS MCO.

-• Plan of care (POC) – A care plan the MCO develops for its members that includes acute care and Long-term Services and Supports.
+Plan of care (POC) – A care plan the MCO develops for its members that includes acute care and LTSS.
 The plan of care is not the same as the individual service plan (ISP) for STAR+PLUS HCBS program services.

-• Upgrade – An existing STAR+PLUS individual enrolled in the 1915(b) waiver who requests and is granted STAR+PLUS HCBS (1115 waiver) program services.
+Upgrade – An existing STAR+PLUS person enrolled in the 1915(b) waiver who requests and is granted STAR+PLUS HCBS (1115 waiver) program services.

 6411 Services Available Under the STAR+PLUS Option

 Managed care organizations (MCOs) are required to contact all members upon enrollment.
 If there is a need identified or a request from the member, the MCO will assess the member to determine needs and to develop an appropriate individual plan of care (POC).
-Because MCOs are at risk for paying for a range of acute care and long term services and supports, there is an incentive to provide innovative, cost-effective care from the outset in order to prevent or delay the need for more costly institutionalization.
+Because MCOs are at risk for paying for a range of acute care and long-term services and supports (LTSS), there is an incentive to provide innovative, cost-effective care from the outset to prevent or delay the need for more costly institutionalization.

-STAR+PLUS Medicaid-only individuals are required to choose an MCO and a primary care provider (PCP) in the MCO's network.
-These individuals receive all services (both acute care and long term service and supports) from the MCO.
+STAR+PLUS Medicaid-only people are required to choose an MCO and a primary care provider (PCP) in the MCO's network.
+These people receive all services, both acute care and LTSS from the MCO.

-Individuals who receive both Medicaid and Medicare (dual eligible) choose an MCO, but not PCP.
+People who receive both Medicaid and Medicare are dual eligible and choose an MCO, but not PCP.
 This is because they receive acute care from their Medicare providers.
 STAR+PLUS does not impact Medicare services or service delivery in any way.
-The STAR+PLUS MCO only provides Medicaid Long-term Services and Supports (LTSS) to dual eligible individuals.
+The STAR+PLUS MCO only provides Medicaid LTSS to dual eligible people.

 STAR+PLUS serves as an insurance policy that will be available if members have a need for LTSS at a future time.

-Medicaid-only individuals (those who do not receive Medicare) receive traditional Medicaid acute care services, plus an annual check-up.
-For these individuals, the cost of acute care services is included in the payment to the MCO.
-For dual eligible individuals, the MCO payment does not include the cost of acute care.
+Medicaid-only, those who do not receive Medicare, receive traditional Medicaid acute care services, plus an annual check-up.
+For these people, the cost of acute care services is included in the payment to the MCO.
+For dual eligible people, the MCO payment does not include the cost of acute care.

 Long-term Services and Supports